Oran-123/Hook-n-Slice-Golf/README.md

 - A footer section that appears at the bottom of every page
 - Include social media links for users' convenience.
+- <strong>Covers User Stories</strong>: 1.
+Intuitive design and flow to the website layout

 <details><summary>Footer</summary>
 <img src="docs/features/footer.png">